tektechnologies/Instructor-Prep/102/class3.md

 ## now create the scaffolding

 Starting with the touch sample.txt, we can create any file we wish and git will track it, So, run git status.
-The fact that git shows the file we created as Untracked file
+The fact that git shows the file we created as Untracked file.

 ### git push origin master